-What should you consider when buying a commercial walk-in refrigerator or freezer?
+What should you consider when buying or operating a commercial walk-in refrigerator or freezer?

 Buy the right size unit.

 Think about how much space is available in your kitchen, and what capacity your operation requires.

 Look for a model with a remote compressor/motor condenser system.

 These are more expensive to install and maintain, but they add less to indoor cooling costs and noise pollution.

 By incrementally and independently reducing the load on the compressor, a high-efficiency refrigeration compressor, evaporator fan motor and condenser fan motor can each improve system energy efficiency by five to 10 percent.

 This feature allows you to initiate defrost cycles in a variety of ways, such as measuring temperature drop, frost accumulation or humidity levels.
 All of these methods are more effective than using a simple timer to initiate defrosting, and can improve energy efficiency by up to six percent.

 Select a model with anti-sweat heater controls.

 Anti-sweat heaters keep external display doors free of condensation in high humidity conditions.
 Anti-sweat heater controls that sense humidity can be set to turn off heat in drier weather and can improve system energy efficiency by two to four percent.